Series 24 Disciplinary Actions and Dispute Resolution

 • Complaint and dispute questions often test escalation discipline rather than customer-service tone.

-• Series 24 usually rewards preservation, documentation, and process integrity.
+• Series 24 usually rewards preservation, documentation, reporting accuracy, and corrective action tracking.

 Sample Exam Question

-A customer dispute raises the possibility of arbitration and internal discipline review.
+A customer dispute raises the possibility of arbitration and internal disciplinary review.
 Which step is most important for the principal at the outset?

 A. Limit documentation until the firm decides whether the customer is serious B. Preserve records and route the matter through the firm’s complaint and escalation process C. Let the representative respond privately to settle the issue faster D. Remove older records so only the current account activity is visible

-Answer: B. Series 24 expects the principal to preserve the record and escalate through the firm’s supervisory process.
-That protects both the customer-review process and the firm’s ability to demonstrate proper supervision.
+Answer: B. Series 24 expects the principal to preserve evidence and escalate through the firm’s supervisory process.
+That protects the customer-review process, reporting decisions, and the firm’s ability to demonstrate proper supervision.